alexsr/bachelorthesis-vup/doc/source/rendering/renderer.rst

         :param vup\:\:RenderData rd: vertices and normals of the object to be rendered

+    .. cpp:function:: Renderer()

+            Create an instance of the Renderer and fill the vertex array object with data.
+Both vertices and normals from the RenderData are added at location 0 and 1.

+            :param vup\:\:RenderData rd: vertices and normals of the object to be rendered

     .. cpp:function:: execute()

         Render the render data using :code:`glDrawArrays()`